Unraveling the Complexity of Dwarf Galaxy Dynamics: A study of Binary Orbital Motions: Data

 In Figure~\ref{fig:vhist}, we show histograms of the intrinsic LOSV dispersions for dwarf galaxies selected following the details above.
 Black, red and blue histograms are level-3 systems.
 The black histogram shows the original velocity dispersions.
 The velocity dispersions of the red and blue histograms are smaller than those of the black histogram by factors of 3.5 and 10.5, respectively.
 With this scaling method, it is equivalent to say that we are investigating systems with velocity dispersions in the range of $\sim$3 to 9~km/s (red histogram) and 1 to 3~km/s (blue histogram).
 Besides, the green histogram shows dwarf systems from the level-2 resolution, without any scaling to $\sigma_{v_r}$.
 They have velocity dispersions between 3 and 14~km/s.

 Throughout this paper, the intrinsic velocity dispersions for dwarf systems in level-3 resolution will be shown after being scaled by factors of 3.5 or 10.5, and we call it the effective LOSV dispersion or $\sigma_{v_r,\mathrm{eff}}$.
+Note the velocity and velocity dispersion values that we use in \textsc{jam} modeling are the actual values, rather than the scaled values.
+What we directly scale are the part in the LOSVs due to binaries only.
 On the other hand, when we present the density profiles, velocity moments and the enclosed masses within some given radius, the radial scales are still based on the original coordinates in the simulation, without any scaling.
 This is because it is not straight-forward to figure out a universal scaling of the coordinates, after scaling the velocity dispersions.
 Of course, we find correlations between the velocity dispersions of star particles in dwarf satellite galaxies and the total mass or scale radius of their host subhalos in \textsc{auriga}, but the amount of scatter in the correlation is not negligible.
 So we choose to present the radial scales based on the original coordinates without scalings.
 However, the readers may wonder what are approximately the scaling factors in the radius, given the 10.5 and 3.5 factors of scalings in velocity dispersions.
 For virialized dark matter halos, the virial velocity and virial radius are proportional to each other according to the spherical collapse model \citep[][]{1972ApJ...176....1G}.
 So the readers can approximately divide the radii by factors of 10.5 or 3.5 accordingly to have the rough numbers.